Truss: Statics

 Trusses that are supported at more than two positions are said to be statically indeterminate, and the application of Newton's Laws alone is not sufficient to determine the member forces.

 In order for a truss with pin-connected members to be stable, it does not need to be entirely composed of triangles.
-In mathematical terms, we have the following necessary condition for stability of a simple truss:
+In mathematical terms, the following necessary condition for stability of a simple truss exists:

 where m is the total number of truss members, j is the total number of joints and r is the number of reactions (equal to 3 generally) in a 2-dimensional structure.

-When $m=2j - 3$, the truss is said to be statically determinate, because the (m+3) internal member forces and support reactions can then be completely determined by 2j equilibrium equations, once we know the external loads and the geometry of the truss.
+When $m=2j - 3$, the truss is said to be statically determinate, because the m+3 internal member forces and support reactions can then be completely determined by 2j equilibrium equations, once the external loads and the geometry of the truss are known.
 Given a certain number of joints, this is the minimum number of members, in the sense that if any member is taken out (or fails), then the truss as a whole fails.
 While the relation (a) is necessary, it is not sufficient for stability, which also depends on the truss geometry, support conditions and the load carrying capacity of the members.

 Some structures are built with more than this minimum number of truss members.
 Those structures may survive even when some of the members fail.
 Their member forces depend on the relative stiffness of the members, in addition to the equilibrium condition described.

 Analysis

 Because the forces in each of its two main girders are essentially planar, a truss is usually modeled as a two-dimensional plane frame.
-However if there are significant out-of-plane forces, the structure must be modeled as a three-dimensional space.
+However, if there are significant out-of-plane forces, then the structure must be modeled as a three-dimensional space.

 The analysis of trusses often assumes that loads are applied to joints only and not at intermediate points along the members.
 The weight of the members is often insignificant compared to the applied loads and so is often omitted; alternatively, half of the weight of each member may be applied to its two end joints.
 Provided that the members are long and slender, the moments transmitted through the joints are negligible, and the junctions can be treated as "hinges" or "pin-joints".

 Under these simplifying assumptions, every member of the truss is then subjected to pure compression or pure tension forces – shear, bending moment, and other more-complex stresses are all practically zero.
 Trusses are physically stronger than other ways of arranging structural elements, because nearly every material can resist a much larger load in tension or compression than in shear, bending, torsion, or other kinds of force.

 These simplifications make trusses easier to analyze.
-Structural analysis of trusses of any type can readily be carried out using a matrix method such as the direct stiffness method, the flexibility method, or the finite element method.
+Structural analysis of trusses of any type can readily be carried out using a matrix method such as the direct stiffness method, the flexibility method, or the finite-element method.